getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 ###Get ready: prerequisites

-To go through this example, clone my fork of their repo.
+To go through this example, clone my fork of the JawboneUPNodeDemo repo.
 To read your own data, you'll need a Jawbone UP and an account on their site.
 To go through this demo, create a Jawbone Developer account on https://jawbone.com/up/developer by clicking Sign In.

 Register your app on the Jawbone developer portal.
 Mine is called sleepify with a silly Zzz icon.

 ![BuildAndDeploy]({% asset_path 2016-01-24-carina-jawbone/justwriteclickapps.png %})

 Register a domain name for the public IP you get from Carina.
+The tutorial shows you how to get the IP address below.

 ### Get your Carina cluster

 Create a Carina cluster for the node server container.
 Source your Carina credentials first.
+The cluster in this example is called `sleepify`; yours will have a different name.

 ```
 source ~/tools/carinaenv